 - Preheat oven to 350 degrees.

 - Meanwhile soften butter.
-Make a batch of homemade Cajun spice blend or use your favorite store brand.
-You'll also need 4 medium sized slices of onion (not 4 onions).
+Make a batch of homemade Cajun seasoning or buy your favorite store brand.
+Slice an onion into 4 equal slices.
 Set aside

-- Wash turkey thighs and pat dry with paper towels making sure they are completely dry.
+- Wash your turkey thighs and pat them dry with paper towels making sure to absorb any moisture.

-- Divide soften butter and rub over entire surface of each turkey thigh.
-Season each side of each thigh generously with kosher salt, the Cajun spice blend, and black pepper.
+- Divide the soften butter, and rub it over the entire surface of each turkey thigh.
+Season each side of each thigh generously with kosher salt, Cajun seasoning, and black pepper.

-- Add sliced onions in skillet then lay turkey thighs on top of bed of onions.
+- Place the sliced onions in the skillet then lay your turkey thighs on the top of the bed of onions.

-- Place thighs in the oven to roast for 1hr and 30 minutes to 1hr and 45 minutes.
+- Place your thighs in the oven to roast for 1hr and 30 minutes to 1hr and 45 minutes.
 Oven temperatures may vary which can result in your thighs roasting upward to 2 hours.
-Baste thighs with pan juices every 30 to 40 minutes during cooking process.
+Baste your thighs with the pan juices every 30 to 40 minutes during cooking process.

 - You can check for done-ness by inserting a meat thermometer into the thickest part of the thigh.
-If the thermometers reads 180 degrees, they are done.
+When the thermometer reads 180 degrees, they're done.
 You can also check by gently pressing the thighs with your fingers after recommended cooking time.
 If the juices run clear, the thighs are most likely done.

 Notes

-- You can allow the butter to soften ahead of time by placing it on the counter top for at least 20 to 30 minutes
+- Allow the butter to soften ahead of time by placing it on the counter top for at least 20 to 30 minutes.
+Or, you can soften the butter in the microwave in 5 second increments.
+Watch closely because you do not want the butter to melt.

-- Please baste the turkey thighs throughout the cooking process (every 30 - 40 minutes) and when they're done, spoon the pan juices over the top of each thigh
+- Baste your turkey thighs throughout the cooking process I recommend about (every 30 - 40 minutes) and when they're done, spoon the pan juices over the top of each thigh for added moisture and juiciness.

-- If you have fresh herbs on hand, chopped them up and combine with your softened butter to create a butter- herb blend and rub the butter-herb blend over the entire surface of turkey thighs before adding kosher salt, the Cajun spice blend and black pepper.
+- If you have fresh herbs on hand, chop them up and add them to your softened butter.
+Then, smear the butter-herb mixture over the entire surface of each turkey thigh before adding the seasonings.

 Thanks for visiting!
 Please feel free to leave a comment